 The most practical season is autumn, when soil is moist and still warm, so that worms can access it, and when harvests are finishing and soil is cleared of crop remains.
 Also, some ground becomes clear in spring after winter leeks, cabbages and so forth, and can be composted then if there is no remaining organic matter on the surface.
 Or you can spread compost in winter between leeks and broccoli.

 I find that one composting a year is sufficient for two crops, once soil is in good heart.
 You can tell this by how healthy and vibrant your vegetables are looking.

 Where to find the organic matter you need?
 Compost is becoming more available, and often cheaper, thanks to recycling of green waste, and there are surplus quantities of animal manure to be found in many localities, in addition to any compost you can make.

-Horse manure is also at risk of contamination by aminopyralid weedkiller which is occasionally sprayed on grass for horse-hay.
-Its the only weedkiller I know which persists, and its lethal to potatoes, tomatoes and legumes, whose growing tips become curled and twisted, see here and elsewhere on this site via the search bar, and elsewhere.
+Horse manure is at a small risk of contamination by aminopyralid weedkiller, occasionally sprayed on grass for horse-hay.
+Its the only weedkiller I know which persists, and its lethal to potatoes, tomatoes and legumes, whose growing tips become curled and twisted, see here and elsewhere on this site via the search bar.